mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 herd or force.
 It contains the best warriors and most potent direct-fire weapons.
-The force or herd leader is normally located at the rear of the ‘head’, well forward to make decisions on the march or direct an initial encounter with hostiles.
+The force or herd leader is normally located at the rear of the 'head', well forward to make decisions on the march or direct an initial encounter with hostiles.

 The Body marches behind the head, separated